 About 648,000 people in North Carolina and nearly 21 million people in the U.S. are employed in agriculture and agribusiness.
 N.C. livestock farmers care about our communities and our state.

-North Carolina has approximately 2,800 hog farms that raise nearly 9.6 million hogs with a value of $2.2 billion.
+North Carolina has approximately 2,800 hog farms that, in 2013, raised 17 million hogs with a value of $2.5 billion.
 Pork is the most widely eaten meat protein in the world.

 North Carolina farmers are proud to produce safe, locally-grown food.
 Poultry farmers in North Carolina produce more than 10 percent of the nation’s eggs, chicken and turkey, making North Carolina the second largest poultry-producing state in the U.S.